 One Louisiana native is going to Hollywood on American Idol

+BATON ROUGE- Another local star up for the running to win American idol.

-Gifted with a voice that will touch your soul.
+He's gifted with a voice that will touch your soul and his name is Jovin Webb.

-Jovin Webb grew up singing in church and at school talent shows.
+Webb grew up singing in church and at school talent shows.

 "Did my first talent show at St. Amant Middle right in the gym auditorium."